cr4vlad/diploma/README.md

 ﻿# Comuscentia
-Development of educational process automation tools.
+Creation of web-application for automation of distant learning of studying items process.
 ## Environment
 Registration was made by using [Django Registration](https://django-registration.readthedocs.io/en/3.0.1/one-step-workflow.html) (one step workflow).
 ## Tasks